atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 ‘ one, her beauty wants nothing to Set it off.
 1 asked her, t’other day, who that lady was. rr (I TL*
-The daughter of a particular friend of my mother’s, ” replied She, “who was married unfortunately.”
+The daughter of a particular friend of my mother’s, " replied She, "who was married unfortunately."
-“She Is a widow, then ?”
+"She Is a widow, then ?"
-« No — -- — but Mr. Staples, is abroad. ”
+« No — -- — but Mr. Staples, is abroad. "
 If I was Mr. Staples, I Should make no hasle to come home to Such a wife, thought il itcvityou often reprove me for railing against women.^fc take notice, J ack, I do allow that some few may be virtuous, but those few must be, like Mrs. Staples, unable to raise envy in woman j.or desire in man. — I dare affirm, that Mrs. Staples ia strong antidote to love. — I heartily wish She was, a thousand miles off